yogurt-foundation/yogurt-css-documentation/src/getting-started-filters.md

 ## [Blur](/filter-blur/)

 Utility applies a Gaussian blur to the element.
+[Find out more about the usage](/filter-blur/).

 <y class="m-2 mx-auto flex bg-charcoal-100 rounded-lg">
   <y class="p-5 max-w-sm">